wusung/TracAccessTokenPlugin/README.md

 Trac Personal Access Tokens Plugin
 ==================================

-An advanced search plugin for the open source Trac project (http://trac.edgewall.org/).
+An personal access tokens plugin for the open source Trac project (http://trac.edgewall.org/).
 This Trac plugin allows you to generate personal access token in Trac.
-This plugin also includes a backend for Elasticsearch
+This plugin also allow you to insert tickets with the generating key.
-(https://www.elastic.co/products/elasticsearch), but other plugins can use the extension point provided by this plugin to query a different backend.

-This plugin is known to be compatible with Trac 0.12 with Elasticsearch 2, as well as Trac 1.0.11 with Elasticsearch 2.3.2.

-See the interface in `plugin-src/advsearch/interface.py` for details about which methods to implement.

 See http://trac.edgewall.org/wiki/TracDev for more information about developing a Trac plugin.

-![Advanced Search Plugin Screenshot][screenshot]

 How it works
 ------------